 The NET Research Foundation is the leading private funder of NET cancer research and a nonprofit 501(c)(3) organization.
 The mission of the Neuroendocrine Tumor Research Foundation is to fund research to discover cures and more effective treatments for neuroendocrine cancers.
 The NET Research Foundation awards large-scale, multi-year research grants to leading scientists at renowned research institutions around the world.

 Here are the differences between pancreatic cancer and pancreatic neuroendocrine tumors.

 The pancreas is an organ that can be thought of as having two components – the exocrine pancreas and the endocrine pancreas.

 The exocrine pancreas makes pancreatic enzymes and transports these enzymes in ducts that empty into the small intestine.
 These enzymes help your body digest the foods you eat.
 95% of the cells in the pancreas serve an exocrine function.

-The endocrine pancreas consists of endocrine cells that are arranged in “islets” and release hormones like insulin into the bloodstream.
+The endocrine pancreas consists of endocrine cells that are arranged in “islets” and release hormones into the bloodstream.